Table of Contents

-Keep your eyes peeled for the following dangers:
+Keep your eyes peeled for the below dangers.

-We all know that algae looks gross, but do you know the hidden dangers?
-For dogs and humans alike, getting algae on the skin can cause a pretty nasty rash and should be thoroughly washed off as soon as you’re out of the water.
+Furthermore, for dogs and humans alike, getting algae on the skin can cause a nasty rash and should be thoroughly washed off as soon as you’re out of the water.

 Older dogs, dogs with a history of medical issues and puppies, however, are more likely to have a more severe reaction and require veterinary attention.

-The first plan of action if your dog is stung by a jellyfish needs to be to go to the veterinarian immediately.
-Not a cheap affliction, you could be looking at costs anywhere from $800-$3000 dollars in vet bills.
+The first action plan if your dog is stung by a jellyfish must be to go to the veterinarian immediately.
+Not a cheap affliction, you could be looking at costs anywhere from $800-$3000 in vet bills.

-They have to quickly remove any stingers that are still attached.
+They have to remove any stingers that are still attached quickly.
 Interestingly, the stingers on a jellyfish can continue to react for several weeks.

 Beware the danger of an exhausted dog, and a steep incline.
-No matter if your pup is in a swimming pool or an open body of water, an exhausted dog can struggle to get out of the water without a little help.
-For that reason, I’d always recommend a doggy life vest.
+Whether your pup is in a swimming pool or an open body of water, an exhausted dog can struggle to get out of the water without a little help.

 For that reason, it's always recommended to use a dog life vest.